welbaz/p3/README.md

 future work, if shortcomings of certain data types against the MATLAB code are detected.

-## Reference Publications
+## Reference Publications and Developers

 The MATLAB code was created at the Chair of Energy Economy and Application Technology in the Technical University of Munich.
 The code is described in the following publications:

-- El-Baz, Wessam, Peter Tzscheutschler, and Ulrich Wagner.
-"Day-ahead probabilistic PV generation forecast for buildings energy management systems."
-Solar Energy 171 (2018): 478-490.
+- W. El-Baz, M. Seufzger, S. Lutzenberger, P. Tzscheutschler and U. Wagner, "Impact of probabilistic small-scale photovoltaic generation forecast on energy management systems," _Solar Energy_, vol. 165, pp. 136-146, 1 May 2018.

-- El-Baz, Wessam, et al. "Impact of probabilistic small-scale photovoltaic generation forecast on energy management systems."
-Solar Energy 165 (2018): 136-146.
+- W. El-Baz, P. Tzscheutschler and U. Wagner, "Day-ahead probabilistic PV generation forecast for buildings energy management systems," _Solar Energy_, vol. 171, pp. 478-490, 1 September 2018.

 The GUI was developed by Mohamed Eldakadosi, while the Python codes were created by Çağatay Eren.
 Both projects were part of a research internship, conducted at